top of page

 In this section, I included most of the comfort instruments that either I or other researchers have used.
 A new instrument can be adapted from the original or shortened general comfort questionnaire (GCQ) when an innovative comforting intervention is developed.
 Nurses want to know if there is an increase in comfort with that intervention.
 Another source of adapted comfort questionnaires is the desire to use them on a non-English speaking population.
 Therefore you will see many translations in this section, more evidence for the universality of comfort.

-If you are interested in pediatrics, please look at the Doggie Study, which is a complete article written by an honors student.
-She used the comfort daisies. to measure the difference between comfort and pain before and after a doggie visit to hospitalized children.
 Another favorite comfort questionnaire is designed for an LGBTQ population.
 Sadly, there is no article to accompany this instrument, which did have strong psychometrics.
 A poster about this instrument may be helpful.
 The thermal comfort questionnaire was developed in response to the manufacturer of Bair Paws who was rolling out a new patient-controlled heated gown for perioperative use.
 The Comfort Behaviors Checklist was developed and tested by me to measure the comfort of unconscious or non-verbal patients.
 Although it demonstrated good inter-rater reliability, I did not publish this instrumentation study.
 Others have used it for their special populations and/or interventions, but have not informed me about a resulting publication (check with your reference librarian or Google Scholar for your particular need).

 Below is a picture of me with nurses from Mt.
 Sinai Hospital in NYC.
 Magic Johnson was visiting and kindly consented to have his picture taken with us.
 This hospital successfully implemented Comfort Theory throughout all levels of staffing, families, and patients.